-When computing resources, software, and/or data are corrupted, CAs operating under this policy shallmust respond as follows:
+When computing resources, software, and/or data are corrupted, CAs must respond as follows:

-- Before returning to operation, ensure that the system's integrity has been restored. - If the CA signature keys are not destroyed, CA operation shallmust be reestablished, giving priority to the ability to generate certificate status information within the CRL issuance schedule specified in Section 4.9.7. - If the CA signature keys are destroyed, CA operation shallmust be reestablished as quickly as possible, giving priority to the generation of a new CA key pair.
+- Before returning to operation, ensure that the system's integrity has been restored. - If the CA signature keys are not destroyed, CA operation must be reestablished, giving priority to the ability to generate certificate status information within the CRL issuance schedule specified in Section 4.9.7. - If the CA signature keys are destroyed, CA operation must be reestablished as quickly as possible, giving priority to the generation of a new CA key pair.

-The customer Agency PMA shallPoints of Contact (POC) must be notified as soon as possible.
+The customer Agency Points of Contact (POC) must be notified as soon as possible.

-In the event of an incident as described above, the organization operating the CA shallmust post a notice on its web page identifying the incident and provide notification to the FPKIPA.
+In the event of an incident as described above, the organization operating the CA must post a notice on its web page identifying the incident and provide notification to the FPKIPA.
 See Section 5.7.1 for contents of the notice.